KBQ/KBQ/README.md

 ## Instructions

-The app is hosted on the website: http://datascience.polito.it/shiny/KBQ-Tool/
+The app is hosted on the website: http://datascience.polito.it/shiny/KBQ/

-Code can be found on github: https://github.com/rifat963/KBQ-Tool

 To run this app locally on your machine, download R or RStudio and run the following commands once to set up the environment: